dlill/DynSysBio2019/Exercises/aufgaben06.tex.md

 # Homework

-- Run the following system with the Euler method and use a custom finite difference function to obtain the parameter derivatives for different sizes of $\Delta p$
-- Then, implement the sensitivity equations for f! and compare the results
+* Implement the control coefficients with finite differences, evaluate the control coefficients for different `h = 10. .^ [-16:0;]`, determine the order magnitude of `h` where it becomes numericall instable.

 Cathedral exercise:
 -------------------